phylovi/bito/README.md

 ## Contributing

 We welcome your contributions!
-Please see our detailed [contributing guidelines](CONTRIBUTING.md).
+Please see our detailed [contribution guidelines](CONTRIBUTING.md).

 ## Contributors